Lure coursing: ASFA

 Once an Open hound receives 100 title points plus either two first placements or one first and two second placements, they earn a Field Champion title (FCh).
 A hound earns a Lure Courser of Merit title (LCM) each time it earns 300 points and four first placements.

 Titles can also be earned in Singles stake.

 AKC

 Once a dog has received 15 AKC lure coursing points, which must include two majors (3 to 5 point at one trial), it will have earned a Field Champion (FC) prefix title.
 Any dog that has earned the title of Field Champion and has earned 45 additional championship points from the Special or Veterans Stake, shall be awarded the suffix title of Lure Courser Excellent (LCX).
 The title of Lure Courser Excellent is a cumulative title.
 Each time a hound accrues an additional 45 championship points, it would be eligible to receive the next title level (LCX II, LCX III, LCX IV, etc.).
 Once a dog has achieved four qualifying runs (50 point runs) they earn a Senior Courser (SC) suffix title.
-Twenty additional qualifying runs after the SC title is earned will results in a Master Courser (MC) suffix title.
+Twenty five additional qualifying runs after the SC title is earned will results in a Master Courser (MC) suffix title.